Proven Marketing Tactics for Restaurants

 6. Organize Special Events

 Organize events on special days and holidays that will inspire your patrons to share, link, and tag you in the event content they post on their social channels.
-Create an event that’s so special they can’t resist to post about it — and bring their friends back next time.
+Create an event that’s so special they can’t resist posting about it — and bring their friends with them next time.
 Whether it is a Halloween Party or a Mother’s Day special event, make them worthy of sharing.

-Alternatively, you may host events organized by local organizations.
+Alternatively, you could host events organized by local organizations.
 This will help you tap into their network, and they’ll do all the promoting for you.

 7. Get Local Media and Influencers Review Your Restaurant